hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   Timers are a nightmare that are discussed below.
   Frankly, everything was eventually figured out.

-* I2C:
+* I2C's:
   There are 4 I2C's (I2C1/2/3/4.)
   The minimum requirements are for 2 I2C's --
   One for the Arduino A4/A5 pins and one for other Grove and Mikrobus purposes.
   A third I2C would be nice to provide an alternative I2C bus in case there is a conflict from either the Grove ando Mikrobus modules.
+  The third I2C is probably a fantasy thought.

-* SPI:
+* SPI's:
-  There are 6 SPI'2 (SPI1/2/3/45/6.)
+  There are 6 SPI's (SPI1/2/3/45/6.)
   The minimum  requirements are for 3 SPI'2 --
-  One for the Arduino pins (must be SPI1 or SPI6), another for the LED's, and third one for the MicroBus connectors.
+  One for the Arduino pins (must be SPI1 or SPI6), another for the LED's, and third one for the MicroBus connectors and any other SPI based digital I/O.
-  Having a forth SPI, would so the each Mikrobus connector could have its own.
+  Having a forth SPI, would be so the each Mikrobus connector could have its own.
+  (A 4th SPI is probably a total fantasy.)

-* UARTS
+* UART's:
+  There are 8 UARTS's available.
+  They are very useful.

 * SONARS:
   There are 7 sonars.
-  They need a total of 14 I/O pins -- 7 trigger pins and 7 input pins.
+  They need a total of 14 I/O pins -- 7 trigger pins and 7 echo pins.
+  The echo pins must go to the microcontroller.
+  The trigger pins could be done by a SPI base shift register.
+  This seems like it is very probable.

 * Miscellaneous Pins:
   There are modest number of pins required for: